|« Electrical Question about Outdoor Dusk to Dawn Light Fixtures||Causes of Electric Circuit Buzz or Crackle »|

 This electrical wiring question came from Beki in Henderson, Nevada.

-Thanks for your electric wiring questions Ingrid and Beki.
+Thanks for your electric wiring questions Ingrid, Beki and Jim.

 Ingrid, Yes I believe you are on the right track, let’s continue and get your bathroom working again.